GuilhermeCCunha/next-films/README.md

 - Movie search bar
 - Infinite scrolling
 - Collapsible sidebar
-- Movie details page with movie information
+- Movie details page with movie information, including a link to a video[^1] if it exists
 - Favorites List using localStorage
 - Global state using Context API